 As an RG model, the Ibanez RG450DXB also has an ultrathin and fast neck.
 It has a Wizard III three-piece maple neck, which is characterized by its flat and wide profile.
 The thickness and the width increases gradually as you make your way up the fretboard.
 The fretboard has binding and is made of rosewood (jatoba if you get the 2018 version).
 It has 24 jumbo frets to make bending notes an easier affair.
 Sharktooth inlays serve as position markers.

 As for the electronics, the Ibanez RG450DXB boasts an HSH pickup configuration with Quantum pups at the neck, middle and bridge positions.
 There’s a five-way pickup selector and controls for the master volume and master tone.
 You won’t go wrong with this as your choice for the best electric guitar for beginners.

-Buying the Best Electric Guitar: Tips for Beginners
+Buying the Best Electric Guitar for Beginners

 Looking for the best electric guitar for beginners online can be tricky, mostly because you can’t really see and hold guitars in person.
 You would have to rely on photos, videos, reviews and a multitude of comments and opinions from other people.
 With all these visuals and voices, how do you ultimately choose the electric guitar that suits you best?